 Step 1: Do the research

-Some infographics rely heavily on quantitative research, which is a fancy way of saying data.
-Some focus instead on qualitative research, which is descriptive or explanatory information.
-And others may combine the two.
+Many infographics rely heavily on quantitative research.
+Several others focus on qualitative research — descriptive or subjective information.
+And some may combine the two.

 Research Infographic Placebo Effect